Why Consulting? Best Answers for Your Interview

 For these reasons, I believe no other career path fits my goals as well as consulting."

-Why this works: It follows the three-part structure, includes personal evidence (the internship, the coursework), and avoids generic filler.
+Why this works: it follows the three-part structure, includes personal evidence (the internship, the coursework), and avoids generic filler.
 The answer takes about 50 seconds to deliver.

 Example Answer for MBA Candidates